HicResearch/TREEHOOSE/doc/deployment/Step4-DeployDataEgressApp.md

 source ~/.bash_profile
 ```

-- [ ] Run the following commands to download the source code:
+- [ ] Run the following commands to download the source code (temporarily using S3):
 ```
 mkdir ~/egress-addon
 cd ~/egress-addon